maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <!-- TOC --><a name="mathematical-operators-arithmetic"></a>
 ### Mathematical operators (arithmetic)

 RetroBASIC supports the standard set of arithmetic operators: `+` for addition, `-` for subtraction, `*` for multiplication, `/` for division, and `^` for exponentiation.
-It also supports the alternative `**` for exponentiation, which is seen in some older dialects. `DIV` is used for integer division, which produces the result with any fractional part left off, while the `MOD` operator returns the remainder of the integer division, so that `A = 7.5 MOD 2.5` becomes 7 MOD 2, producing 1.
+It also supports the alternative `**` for exponentiation, which is seen in some older dialects.

+`DIV` is used for integer division, which produces the result with any fractional part left off, so `7 DIV 3` returns 2.
+The `MOD` operator returns the remainder of the division, so that `A = 7.5 MOD 3.5` produces 0.5.
+Some dialects perform an `INT` on the result, so `7.5 MOD 3.5` returns 0, not 0.5.
+Others support this functionality using functions, not operators, as detailed in the function section below.

 RetroBASIC follows MS's conventions for operator precedence, with parenthetical items and then exponents, multiplication and division, and finally addition and subtraction.